thapar25/EMR/backend/README.md

-# EHR Extraction - FastAPI
+# EMR Extraction - FastAPI

 ## Overview
-This project is a FastAPI application designed to provide a robust backend for managing electronic health records (EHR).
+This project is a FastAPI application designed to provide a robust backend for managing electronic health records (EMR).
 It includes a set of API endpoints for interacting with health data and is structured to facilitate easy development and documentation.

 ## Installation